 Why is it so cheap?
-A big reason is because the first ingredient is corn.
-This is mostly cheap filler, and it’s full of empty calories, too.
+A big reason is that the first ingredient is corn.
+This is a pretty cheap filler, and it’s full of empty calories, too.
 The second ingredient is meat and bone meal, which is full of important nutrients, but it feels incomplete without also having lean meat in there as well.

 Most of the other ingredients are either animal by-products or grain meal, so don’t expect a ton of nutrition.
 There’s only 21% protein and 10% fat in here, too — which is not ideal for keeping your dog lean and trim.